umbraco/UmbracoDocs/Reference/Templating/Masterpages/index.md

 	</asp:Content>

-The first line, is the template declaration, it tells Umbraco what language the template is written in, and if it inherits from another template.
-Masterpages in Umbraco will always inherit from another Masterpage, if it's a root template, it will inherit from
+The first line is the template declaration.
+It tells Umbraco what language the template is written in and if it inherits from another template.
+Masterpages in Umbraco will always inherit from another Masterpage.
+If it's a root template, it will inherit from
 `/umbraco/masterpages/default.master` which is the default Umbraco masterpage, which is needed for the templating system to work.